-The film follows Jamie (Michael Cera), an American, and his three native Chilean male friends on a journey to find and experience the hallucinogenic effects of the San Pedro cactus (I swear I didn’t even know that was “a thing”).
+The film follows Jamie (Michael Cera), a wayward American, and his three native Chilean male friends on a journey to find and experience the hallucinogenic effects of the San Pedro cactus (I swear I didn’t even know that was “a thing”).
 They also bring Crystal Fairy (Gaby Hoffman), a strange, airy American they met briefly at a party the night before their big trip.

 So what about it reminds me of why I write reviews?
 This is a film that I’m pretty sure will achieve two things.
 First, it will likely get mainly high marks from most reviewers.
 Second, it’ll find virtually no audience to agree with those reviews because the only people who can possibly enjoy this unmitigated catastrophe are film critics espousing elements no mere mortals give a damn about.